dagster-io/dagster/python_modules/airline-demo/README.md

 abstract common functionality into reusable solids, separating task-specific parameters out into declarative config, and building up a library of building blocks for new data pipelines.

-### Implementing a solid with List-typed inputs and outputs
+### Implementing a library solid with List-typed inputs and outputs

 Let's take a look at how one of these library solids is defined: